-^a Parties should use an asterisk () to indicate that a mitigation action] [policy or measure] is included in the 'with measures' projection.
+^{a} Parties should use an asterisk () to indicate that a mitigation action is included in the 'with measures' projection.

 ^b To the extent possible, the following sectors should be used: energy, transport, industry/industrial processes, agriculture, forestry/LULUCF, waste management/waste, other sectors, cross-cutting, as appropriate.